How to use email analytics for better time management

 Finding that your average block of free time is only half an hour long?
 Reserve two hours on your calendar each day devoted to heads-down work.
 Make it clear to your co-workers that it’s important for you to stay at your desk during those two hours.
 If you receive a request for a meeting during your reserved time, see if it’s possible to reschedule.
 And if you believe your presence isn’t truly necessary, don’t be afraid to politely decline.

-You can apply this same plan with regards to answering your email.
+You can apply this same time management plan with regards to answering your email.
 Each day, choose two short blocks, maybe 30 minutes each, to respond to your accumulated messages.
 Again, add these blocks to your calendar so co-workers know that you’re busy.

 Reclaim your workday